jugglinmike/speaking-nix/src/material/networking/index.md

 one named "eth0" and another named "lo."
 Each interface has as associated "inet addr"--this is a network address.

-The address of the "eth0" interface (`10.0.2.15` in this case) is assigned by an authority on the network.
+The address of the "eth0" interface (`10.0.2.3` in this case) is assigned by an authority on the network (e.g. a router).
 It may change whenever the computer joins a network.

 In contrast, the address of the "lo" interface is defined by the system itself, and it generally does not change.
 The name "lo" is short for "loopback," and